CubesAndCubes/anatomize/README.md

 Increasing the difficulty slightly, let's next implement string literals into our parser.

-We'll again register a token, but this time using an Anatomize matcher.
+We'll again register a token type, but this time using an Anatomize matcher.

 Anatomize matchers are much more powerful than RegExps.
 They are provided with the following methods in the order presented here: